-At Scottsdale Reserve near Bredbo village a group of volunteers have been busy collecting and sowing seed to growing the many seedlings required for planting in various spots around the reserve.
+At Scottsdale Reserve near Bredbo village a group of volunteers have been busy collecting and sowing seed to grow the many seedlings required for planting in various spots around the reserve.

 The species collected from is varied, including ground covers such as Daises, Lilyies, Blue Devils, Native Flax and a number of native grass species.